 A reminder and, I hope, an introduction to some of the loveliest winter performers for our gardens.
 Followed by slides both of winter flowering plants and a few ideas for structure in the garden – the ‘skeleton’ on which to clothe the garden for the rest of the year.
 (1hr flexible) Powerpoint presentation

-Sally’s fee for 2017/18 is £120 plus travelling expenses (45p/mile).
-If it is acceptable to your Club she will bring along a selection of plants for sale at the end of the talk.
+£200 plus travelling expenses (45p/mile) for a talk in person.
+If it is acceptable to your Club, Sally will bring along a selection of plants for sale at the end of the talk.